git/git.github.io/rev_news/drafts/edition-30.md

 wrote:

 > The reftable format (for 64k block, 256 restart) is within spitting
-> distance (432 KiB) of a default level gzip of packed-refs.
+> distance (432 KB) of a default level gzip of packed-refs.
 We can get
-> fast-lookup, and OK compression.
+> fast lookup, and OK compression.

 Shawn also replied to Peff's first email.
 About reflog support, a short subthread of the discussion started where Dave Borowitz chimed